smith-tanner22/CSE-212-Final-Project/stacksTutorial.md

 |```size()```| O(1) |
 |```empty()```| O(1)|

-The best way to describe it is like this:
+The best way to describe it is like this: (Just because its constant)

 <img src="notGreat.jpg" alt="notGreatMeme" width="200"/>